Cloud7050/ff-mine/docs/guides/arr/shiva.md

 - Attack: Serves as her auto-attack.
 Has a chance to inflict a 2min Blunt Resistance Down stack (makes target weaker to Staff Attacks)
 - Icebrand: Group soak cleave
-- Heavenly Strike: Raidwide that knocks both tanks back a fair distance
+- Heavenly Strike: Raidwide with knockback
 - Glacier Bash: Dodgeable cleave with a castbar.
 Stuns for 4s
 - Whiteout: Untelegraphed donut AoE